canjs/can-validate/docs/format-errors.md

 ]
 ```

-### Errors Example
+**Converting to [can-validate.error-object] type**

+Using `errors`, an object of errors formatted using the [can-validate.error-object]
+type will be returned.

-If a key name exists in the error response, then we can expect to see the key name
+If a key name exists with the original error, using the [can-validate.error-object]
-in `related`.
+type will include the key name in the `related` property.

 ```json
 [